Bentley Mark VI: Engine

-A four-speed syncromesh manual transmission was fitted in all Bentley MK VI with the change lever to the right of the driver on RHD cars and on the column on LHD versions.
+A four-speed synchromesh manual transmission was fitted in all Bentley MK VI with the change lever to the right of the driver on RHD cars and on the column on LHD versions.

 4 1/4-litre cars had chassis numbers from B 1 AJ through B 400 LJ, with the final two letters indicating the series in which it was built.
 The "big bore" cars serial numbers begin with B 1 MB (although B 2 MD was the first big bore Mark VI built) and ended with B 300 PV (although B 301 PU was the last one built).
 Each alphabetic series only contained either even or odd numbers, and 13 was always skipped for the odd-numbered sequences.

 The 4.3 L was referred to as the 4 1/4 L and can be quickly identified from its single exhaust in RHD cars.
 The 4.6 L is known as the 4 1/2 L and features a twin exhaust in RHD cars.
 In LHD cars the (much less restrictive) twin exhaust system was only fitted with the introduction of the R-type.

 In addition for "standard steel" Mark VI saloons the single hinged ventilation flap centrally mounted on the top of the bonnet, directly ahead of the windscreen was replaced, on later cars, with two hinged ventilation flaps, mounted at or slightly below knee height, one on each side of the bonnet, ahead of the front doors.
 The oil filler cap is another way to identify engine type; a plastic cap is typical of a "small bore" engine, a metal cap of a "large bore" engine.